 Requirements for qualification for the award of the Bachelor of Engineering include completion of at least 12 weeks of industrial experience of a nature acceptable to the Faculty Board.
 Students are encouraged to obtain and to report on a substantial block of this experience at one time but several shorter periods not less than 2 weeks duration will be accepted.
 Further information on industrial experience is available at: http://www.newcastle.edu.au/about-uon/governance-and-leadership/faculties-and-schools/faculty-of-engineering-and-built-environment/student-resources/industrial-experience

-This program is a four year program available at Callaghan Campus and comprises a total of 320 units.
-There are 280 units of core courses, 30 units of directed courses and 10 units of electives (Information on electives is available at http://www.newcastle.edu.au/course/electives.html).
+This program is a four year program and comprises a total of 320 units, of which 280 units are core courses and 40 units are minor courses.

 There is a strong emphasis on practical laboratory and field exercises throughout the program, which complement theoretical studies, together with 12 weeks of industrial experience.
 Students wishing to undertake the program on a part-time basis are advised to contact the Program Convenor for advice on optimum selection of courses for part-time enrolment.